Alacrity 19: Reception

-Model was built of fibreglass and is more than a foot longer in length overall.
-It was built in Mark I, Mark II and a Weekender variants.

-Operational history

 In a 2010 review, American Steve Henkel compared the boat to the Windrose 18 and the Hunter 18.5.
 He wrote that hull design "indicates a nice shape for fast sailing, except for her pair of stubby keels ... the relatively large wetted surface of which would deter from good performance ...
 Best features: About the best we can say is that the Alacrity is a nice boat for her vintage ...
 Worst features: Her two comp[petitor]s, with their shallower board-up drafts, would be easier to launch and retrieve at a ramp.
 With her shallow twin keels of iron, which rusts, each weighing a mere 240 pounds, she is probably least weatherly, most tender, and slowest in light air compared to her lighter comp[petitor]s with their deeper centerboards, beamier hulls, bigger sail areas, etc—all in all not the boat to seek if performance is at all important to you."